 Patients with specific systemic diseases or health limitations where an implant would otherwise fail or the prognosis would not be very desirable.
 These include patients with uncontrolled diabetes, debilitating arthritis, patients on certain medications that hinder bone formation or tumor of the jaw.
 This is why at Wyndham Dental Solutions, we conduct thorough assessments of each of our valuable patients, devising a treatment plan that would have a good prognosis for you and would be more suitable to your individual needs.

 Cases where the periodontium, such as the gums and jaw bones, are in a questionable state.
 Poor bone quality and/or quantity, and insufficient space for a dental implant is where a dental bridge is a great option.

-Where teeth adjacent to the missing space are already compromised and would require a crown for protection and function after root canal treatments, a dental bridge is a definitive choice as it would cater to several problems altogether.
+Where teeth adjacent to the missing space are already compromised and would require a crown for protection and to function after root canal treatments, a dental bridge is a definitive choice as it would cater to several problems altogether.
 The space would be closed, missing tooth replaced and the abutment teeth treated to last many more years!

 Young children who have yet to reach their full growth potential are not advised to get implants or even a conventional 3-unit bridge for their missing teeth.
 We can provide you with another bridge design known as the Maryland Bridge.
-It doesn’t require reduction of the entire supporting structure of the abutment teeth and takes support only from the backs of these teeth, through ‘wings’.
+It doesn’t require reduction of the entire supporting structure of the abutment teeth and takes support only from the back of these teeth, through ‘wings’.
 This is advised for teeth missing in the front and can be replaced with a dental implant-supported crown when the child reaches full growth potential at around 17-18 years of age.

-If you have any missing teeth that you wish to replace and want to be able to chew and speak freely, drop by at Wyndham Dental Solutions, where we would be happy to provide you with the best team of dentists and partner lab technicians, all waiting to help bring your smile back!
+If you have any missing teeth that you wish to replace and want to be able to chew and speak freely, drop by Wyndham Dental Solutions, where we would be happy to provide you with the best team of dentists and partner lab technicians, all waiting to help bring your smile back!